Your state's best all-you-can-eat brunch

 Arizona: The Grill at Hacienda Del Sol, Tucson

 Sunday brunch at The Grill at Hacienda Del Sol, a romantic ranch with guest rooms, is a lavish affair.
 From 10am to 2pm, you can enjoy an opulent buffet that includes prime rib, shrimp, smoked salmon, cheese, fresh fruit, pasta salads, roasted vegetables, eggs Benedict, custom omelets, waffles, and pastries.
-What's more, you also get one complimentary glass of Champagne or a Mimosa.
+What's more, you also get a complimentary glass of Champagne or a Mimosa.
 Customers say the mighty meal is perfect in every way.

 California: Amber India, San Francisco